 Members of EnsoData’s DEI Committee Lead a Two-Day Workshop for the Future Engineers of America

 In late July 2022, members of the EnsoData team, led a two-day workshop for 21 students in the Engineering and Computer Science program the University of Wisconsin-Madison PEOPLE Program.
 Designed for low-income and potential first generation college students, the PEOPLE Program empowers students from populations that have traditionally been overlooked and underserved for college admissions.
-Our two-day course was coordinated and spearheaded by Software Engineer and DEI committee member, Connor Sheedy, with an emphasis on providing the following learning experiences for the students:
+Our two-day course was coordinated and spearheaded by Software Engineer and DEI committee member, Connor Sheedy, with an emphasis on providing the following learning experiences for the students:- Explore how engineering and science can lead to starting a business

 - Discover how sleep data is collected and analyzed